solo-io/gloo-mesh-use-cases/virtual-gateway/README.md

 - Gloo Mesh Management Plane is installed
 - Remote Clusters are registered
 - Istio is installed with at least version 1.10
-- Bookinfo is deployed to clusters 1 and 2 as stated in the Gloo Mesh workshop
-- Bookinfo Gateway and VirtualService are not installed

 If there are any deviations from the above, then a README should be supplied along with scripts to take care of the changes.